amanda-tan/CHLOELabs/README.md

 # CHLOELabs
-Creating byte-size Cloud and AI training for kids and kids-at-heart.
+Creating byte-size Cloud and AI training for people like me.
+If I can do, anyone can do it.